EXPLORE DENALI NATIONAL PARK, ALASKA | RETURN HOME

 to sing to tourists as their buses arrived and left.

-Even today, school buses are used in Denali National Park.
-This year, fancier buses will
+today, school buses are used in Denali National Park.
+Fancier buses are also be available – for a price.
+They feature rows

-a price.
-They feature rows of indoor video screens, operated by the bus driver, for close-up views of the animals outside the bus.
+of indoor video screens, operated by the bus driver, for close-up views

 Half a

-million people enter the park each year.
+million people enter the park each year. |

 Don't